Frequently Asked Questions

 A typical eye exam take 1-1.5 hours because we do a comprehensive, dilated eye exam.
 This includes: dilation, tonometry (a measurement of eye pressure), visual field test (a measurement of peripheral vision) and visual acuity test (a measurement of distance vision).What is dilation?

 Drops are placed in your eyes to dilate, or widen, the pupils.
 Once the drops are given, it can take up to 20 minutes for your eyes to fully dilate.
 Once your pupils are dilated, our physicians use a special magnifying lens to examine your retina to look for signs of damage and other eye problems, such as diabetic retinopathy or age-related macular degeneration.
 A dilated eye exam also allows your physician to check for damage to the optic nerve that occurs when a person has glaucoma.
-After the examination, your close-up vision may remain blurred for several hours.How affordable are your services?
+After the examination, your close-up vision may remain blurred for several hours.How accessible are your services?

 At the Eye Clinic of Wisconsin, we believe that the finest eye care in the region should be within reach for everyone.
-We offer flexible financing options to help make vision correction affordable for all.
+We offer flexible financing options to help make vision correction convenient for all.
 (More information found under “Financing”.) -

 CATARACT SURGERY